 The second sees the hitherto mainly itinerant Migration Museum land slap-bang in the middle of a traditional retail landscape; it’s entrance a pair of illustrated pieces of the Berlin Wall, its subject matter an education, all while delivering a design-led prod in the side of profit-driven capital.

 Critically, what marks the likes of Catford Mews and Migration Museum out from the dead and the dying is the fact that they’re all part and parcel of the design of the high street as a meaningful prototype.
 They’re the punk DIY activism born in times of recession, times when empty units and an us-and-us approach actively rails against driving people through the proverbial gift shop.
 They’re the high street as fast-moving content, where the small and the nimble rule, and real-world experience is returned once again to the theatre of public space.
-They’re the art installation morphs into the market stall, morphs into the pop-up restaurant, morphs into the maker festival, morphs into the seasonal enterprise scheme, morphs into the modular neighbourhood centre.
+They’re the art installation morphing into the market stall, the pop-up restaurant, the maker festival, the seasonal enterprise scheme and the modular neighbourhood centre.
 They’re opposite of today’s Oxford Street.

 Such a street is all about the adaptive reuse of the redundant space often built into present infrastructure.
 It’s where the unexpected juxtaposing of wildly different typologies births a radically new form.
 It’s the street that forsakes the car for the tram, for parks, trees, and bikes, for a sturdy pair of walking shoes, for unexpected nature.
 It’s the public space as revolutionary theatre, an open system or platform, as enabled by the socially conscious landlord, and nourished by the independent, the rare, and the locally familiar.
 It’s where we go out to play, to create, to be Kon’s social, sensual, and meaningful beings.
 This is the domain of the impresario, the maker, the storyteller.
 It’s the work of the theatre designer, the art director, the event manager, the live producer.
 It’s the creation of a brand-new star: the designer of the high street as a perpetual field test.